camilarmoraes/snake_menu/README.md

 # snake_menu
-Prototic of a simple menu for the snake game.
+A prototype of a simple menu for the snake game.